Yask00/Node.js-Apps-Teamwork/DbTables_Ideas.md

 # BookingService
 1. ServiceId, HotelId
 2. EventDate
-3. PersonCount => room capacity validation ???
+3. PersonCount => this is an event, not a room
 4. UserId

 # Order
 1. UserId
 2. BookingRoom []
 3. BookingService []
+4. PaymentType - Bank, EasyPay
-4. TotalPrice
+5. TotalPrice

 # Region
 1. Name